IBMDeveloperMEA/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/README.md

 NOTE: Click the Disk icon in the top menu bar to save your dashboard.

+### Step 11.
 Data preparation and transformation using Refine

 The data preparation phase covers all activities needed to construct the final data set that is fed into the machine learning service.
 Data preparation tasks are likely to be performed multiple times and not in any prescribed order.
 Tasks include table, record, and attribute selection as well as transformation and cleansing of data for the modeling tools.
 This can involve turning categorical features into numerical ones, normalizing the features, and removing columns not relevant for prediction (for example, the phone number of the client).